 Wishbone Ash – Pilgrimage | MCA MDKS 8004 – 1971

 In the words of the mighty Greil Marcus “What is this shit? a colourful phrase that could quite easily have been applied to the reaction of some Wishbone Ash fans when they first dropped the needle on the band’s eagerly awaited second album Pilgrimage back in September 1971.
 The opening track “Vas Dis”, a cover of a Brother Jack McDuff jazz workout, complete with convincing scat vocal, would have sent fans reeling, especially those anticipating more “Phoenix” and “Lady Whiskey”.
 The challenging opener is followed by “The Pilgrim”, which soon brought fans back into the fold, with a return to form, its familiar twin guitar motifs courtesy of Andy Powell and Ted Turner are well placed for those eager for the rock riff.
 Once again though, the vocal continues along scat lines and now at thirteen minutes in and not one single lyric delivered, the fans began to worry.
 No matter, the third track brings the band back to the form they first explored on their debut album of the previous year with “Jailbait”, a Rory Gallagher type blues rocker, which would remain in the band’s set for some years to come.
 For those still unfamiliar with precisely what this band looks like, the album offers no less than sixty-four black and white photographs of the band on the inner gatefold sleeve.
 Despite the album’s jazz leanings, Pilgrimage remains a much played album, with some memorable moments.

-Vas Dis is included in this week’s Vaults radio show.
+Vas Dis is included on this week’s Northern Sky Vaults Radio Show.

 Curved Air – Second Album | Warner Bros K46092 – 1971